ClericPy/torequests/README.md

 Briefly speaking, requests / aiohttp wrapper for asynchronous programming rookie, to shorten the code quantity.

-> warn: v4.1.0 is not backwardly compatible with old version in about some args and function name.
+*warn: v4.1.0 is not backwardly compatible with old version in about some args and function name.*

+### To install:

+> pip install torequests -U

 ### Features

-Inspired by [tomorrow](https://github.com/madisonmay/Tomorrow), to make async-coding brief & smooth, compatible for win32, python 2/3.
+Inspired by [tomorrow](https://github.com/madisonmay/Tomorrow), to make async-coding brief & smooth, compatible for win32 / python 2&3.

-* convert funtions into async-mode with concurrent.futures
+* convert any funtions into async-mode with concurrent.futures
-* convert requests module too...
+* wrap requests module in future...
-* simplify aiohttp and make it requests-like
+* simplify aiohttp, make it `requests-like`.

 ### Getting started

-#### Async, threads - make functions asynchronous
+#### 1. Async, threads - make functions asynchronous

 ```python
 from torequests import threads, Async